What circular economy is, why it matters and where we are now?

 Instead of turning non-renewable raw materials into short life-cycle, disposable products that end up in a dump or at a processing site, the circular model views products as raw materials or components of another product in the future.

-By now, it’s quite clear that we must stop wasting our planet’s resources.
+By now, it’s pretty clear that we must stop wasting our planet’s resources.
 So it’s time we moved on to designing and using products that don’t automatically go into the rubbish bin as soon as they break down.
 We must commit to using easy-to-repair, easy-to-recycle goods and materials that can be reborn as a part of a new product at the end of their traditional life cycle.

-According to the latest Circularity Gap Report, only 8.6% of the global economy is circular currently.
+According to the latest Circularity Gap Report, only 8.6% of the global economy is circular.
 In other words, 91.4% of the 100 billion-plus tons of minerals, ores, fossil fuels and biomass extracted globally last year will not be recycled.
 In fact, due to increased raw material extraction, continuous stock build-up and lower levels of end-of-use processing and recycling, this number has only deteriorated in the past years.

-The coronavirus outbreak has not exactly helped climate change initiatives, but it might have opened up a few more eyes to the necessity of change.
+The coronavirus outbreak has not helped climate change initiatives.
+But it might have opened up a few more eyes to the necessity of change.
 Mind you, not because people have suddenly realised how dangerous bacteria and viruses can be, especially those preserved in permafrost for centuries which are now reviving as the climate warms.
 Or because they’ve read about the 100-billion-dollar damage that a single hurricane has caused.
 But after they’ve spent a good three months within four walls instead of sipping Pimm’s at Regent’s Park, the fact that something is seriously awry finally dawned even on the most ignorant of them.